yjzhang/FISH_MDS.jl/README.md

 `julia main.jl --shortest-paths -o chr4_condition1.txt HiC_matrix_chr4_condition1.csv > chr4_condition1.stdout `

 All the previous MDS versions can be re-run using precomputation of the wish distances in a shortest paths algorithm as proposed by Lesne et. al. [2].

-An example of MDS with no constraints using shortest paths computation of wish distances is:
+11) To run an MDS computation using an initialized set of wish distances run:

+`julia main.jl -i chr4_control1.txt -o chr4_condition1.txt HiC_matrix_chr4_condition1.csv > chr4_condition1.stdout `

+This version will try to run MDS computation from an initial set of wish distances provided by a control rather than hypothesizing wish distances.
+This version of the command prevents artefacts such as global reflections of the solution for a condition with respect to a control sample.

+##Removing outlier coordinates

+We provide a utility script to remove outlier coordinates from the resultant structural solution.
+This script identifies outliers from the distribution of distances between coordinates and replaces them with the midpoint of adjacent coordinates.
+`Rscript remove_outliers.R chr4_condition1.txt `

+This script creates the output file `fix.chr4_condition1.txt ` with the outlier coordinates removed.

+##Re-binning data for visualization

+To be added..

 ## References